This vegan cheese, onion and potato pie is a plant-based adaptation of the old school dinners British cheese, onion and potato pie.

 - 2 teaspoon onion powder

-- 3 tablespoon plant-based milk plus enough potato water to make the potato mash
+- 3 tablespoon plant-based milk plus enough of the potato cooking liquid to make the potato mash

 For the cheese sauce: